coinbase/mesh-sdk-go/ALL_ACCOUNT_BALANCES.md

 This feature adds the following to the Rosetta API specification:

-- New request type: `AccountAllBalancesRequest`
+- New request type: `AllAccountBalancesRequest`
-- New response type: `AccountAllBalancesResponse`
+- New response type: `AllAccountBalancesResponse`
 - New composite type: `AccountBalanceWithSubAccount`
 - New endpoint: `POST /account/all_balances`